jlfaucher/executor/sandbox/jlf/_changes.md

 ```

-This directive delegates to the methods .class~define and .class~inherit.
+This directive delegates to the methods `.class~define` and `.class~inherit`.
 The changes are allowed on predefined classes, and are propagated to existing instances.

-If the same method appears several times in a given ::extension directive, this is an error (because it's like that with ::class).
+If the same method appears several times in a given `::extension` directive, this is an error (because it's like that with `::class`).
 It's possible to extend a class several times in a same package.
 It's possible to extend a class in different packages.
-If the same method appears in several ::extension directives, there is no error:
+If the same method appears in several `::extension` directives, there is no error:
 the most recent replaces the older (because `define` works like that).

-When the extensions of a package are installed, the extension methods and the inherit declarations of each ::extension are processed in the order of declaration.
+When the extensions of a package are installed, the `extension` methods and the `inherit` declarations of each `::extension` are processed in the order of declaration.
 Each package is installed separately, this is the standard behaviour.
 The visibility rules for classes are also standard, nothing special for extensions.
 Each package has its own visibility on classes.

 Currently, if the same method is extended several times, then it's the "last" extension who wins...
-The definition of "last" depends on the order of resolution of ::requires
+The definition of "last" depends on the order of resolution of `::requires`.
 See [test_extension_order.rex](https://github.com/jlfaucher/executor/blob/master/sandbox/jlf/tests/extension/test_extension_order.rex)

 Unlike `::class`, you can have several `::extension` in the same source for the same class.